 Mr. Venkatesan has authored many articles describing emerging intellectual property issues and IP strategy.

-Mr. Venkatesan was a professional software developer and technology consultant prior to attending law school.
+Mr. Venkatesan was a professional software developer and technology consultant at both startup companies and mature technology companies prior to attending law school.
 He has developed technical expertise in leading Web development programming languages and platforms, and has particular expertise with supply chain management applications.
 Mr. Venkatesan has also developed deep technical expertise in the semiconductor and life sciences industries.